laravel/docs/cache.md

 If needed, you may set the `host` option to a UNIX socket path.
 If you do this, the `port` option should be set to `0`:

     'memcached' => [
+        // ...

+        'servers' => [
             [
                 'host' => '/var/run/memcached/memcached.sock',
                 'port' => 0,
                 'weight' => 100
             ],
         ],
+    ],

 <a name="redis"></a>
 #### Redis

-Before using a Redis cache with Laravel, you will need to either install the PhpRedis PHP extension via PECL or install the `predis/predis` package (~1.0) via Composer.
+Before using a Redis cache with Laravel, you will need to either install the PhpRedis PHP extension via PECL or install the `predis/predis` package (~2.0) via Composer.
 [Laravel Sail](/docs/{{version}}/sail) already includes this extension.
 In addition, official Laravel deployment platforms such as [Laravel Forge](https://forge.laravel.com) and [Laravel Vapor](https://vapor.laravel.com) have the PhpRedis extension installed by default.

 For more information on configuring Redis, consult its [Laravel documentation page](/docs/{{version}}/redis#configuration).

 <a name="dynamodb"></a>
 #### DynamoDB

 Before using the [DynamoDB](https://aws.amazon.com/dynamodb) cache driver, you must create a DynamoDB table to store all of the cached data.
 Typically, this table should be named `cache`.
-However, you should name the table based on the value of the `stores.dynamodb.table` configuration value within your application's `cache` configuration file.
+However, you should name the table based on the value of the `stores.dynamodb.table` configuration value within the `cache` configuration file.
+The table name may also be set via the `DYNAMODB_CACHE_TABLE` environment variable.

 This table should also have a string partition key with a name that corresponds to the value of the `stores.dynamodb.attributes.key` configuration item within your application's `cache` configuration file.
 By default, the partition key should be named `key`.